Skip to content

-Parkland CDP, PA · market profile
+Parkland, PA · market profile

-94% of housing in Parkland CDP is owner-occupied — a homeownership rate above 98% of US cities.
+94% of housing in Parkland is owner-occupied — a homeownership rate above 98% of US cities.
 Owners pay for repairs out of pocket, on their schedule; renters wait for landlords.
-Owner-occupied density makes Parkland CDP a market where door-knock, postcard, and geo-fenced digital all overperform their national averages.
+Owner-occupied density makes Parkland a market where door-knock, postcard, and geo-fenced digital all overperform their national averages.

 45